duracloud/deployment-docs/database-setup.md

 7. Create the instance
 8. Navigate to the instance security groups, select the RDS group and add a rule with a CIDR/IP of 0.0.0.0/0

+## Install MySQL client tools

+1. Determine if you would prefer to interact with MySQL via the command line or via a locally installed GUI client.
+All of the tasks listed in the following sections can be accomplished via either the GUI client or the command line, however they are shown here as command line calls for simplicity.
+   1. If you prefer command line interaction, [download the MySQL community server](https://dev.mysql.com/downloads/mysql/) which matches your deployed MySQL version.
+You will not need to run the server itself, but you will need the client tools which are included in the server download.
+      1. After download, extract the files in the download package
+      2. Add the /bin directory under the extracted mysql directory to your system PATH
+      3. Verify that you have access to the MySQL tooling on the command line:  `mysql --version`
+   2. If you prefer UI-based interaction, [download the MySQL Workbench](https://dev.mysql.com/downloads/workbench/) which is a GUI-based MySQL administration tool.
+You may also need to download prerequisite packages, depending on your platform.
+After download, install the Workbench.

 ## Create account database

 1. Clone the duracloud management console repository:
     ```git clone https://github.com/duracloud/management-console.git```
 2. Checkout the latest tag via git.